 Mentalization-based therapy focuses on strengthening the ability to reinstate mentalizing whenever it breaks down.
 It has been shown to be an effective intervention for emotional instability, family discord, eating difficulties and depression and suicidality.

 Mindfulness means becoming aware of the workings of the mind without feeling compelled to act on thoughts, feelings or urges that might arise.
 Regular mindfulness practice can strengthen emotional regulation, reduce ruminative thoughts, and give you more choice about how you want to respond to internal and external events.
-I offer Mindfulness-based Cognitive Therapy (MBCT; one-to-one and in groups) and mindfulness skills training based on dialectical-behaviour therapy (DBT) principles.
+I offer Mindfulness-based Cognitive Therapy (MBCT; one-to-one and in groups) and mindfulness skills training based on Dialectical-Behaviour Therapy (DBT) principles.

 EMDR - EYE MOVEMENT DESENSITISATION AND REPROCESSING

 EMDR is an effective intervention for treating psychological trauma relating to single traumatic incidents or childhood experiences that are feeding into present day problems, such as phobias, anxiety disorders, confidence issues and low self-esteem.
 EMDR helps process traumatic memories that have become ‘stuck’ and gain a healthy distance from them.

 D.Clin.Psy., PG Dip., MA, BSc., AFBPS, HCPC reg.

-In my private practice, I specialise in treating long-standing emotional and relational problems and work with adults, adolescents and families presenting with a wide range of complex needs and strengths.
+I specialise in treating long-standing emotional and relational problems and work with adults, adolescents and couples presenting with a wide range of complex needs and strengths.
 Many clients work in financial services and the creative industries and face particular challenges in achieving a healthy work/ life balance.

-I am bilingual and offer therapy in English and German.
+I am bilingual and can offer therapy in English and German.

 I am passionate about using psychological insights to help clients overcome emotional and relational challenges, lead more fulfilling personal lives, and thrive professionally.
-My approach is integrative, person-centred and creative.
-The interventions I offer are grounded in psychological formulation and are tailored to take into account individual needs, hopes and social and cultural circumstances.
-I draw on the full range of my training and experience and have found that patience, keeping an open mind and considering issues from many different angles is important to allow new understandings and possibilities to emerge.
+My approach is integrative, person-centred, and creative.
+The interventions I offer are grounded in psychological formulation and are tailored to take into account individual needs, hopes, and social and cultural circumstances.
+I draw on the full range of my training and experience and have learned that patience, keeping an open mind, and considering issues from many different angles is important to allow new understandings and possibilities to emerge.

 Qualifications & Accreditations

-I received my doctorate from Canterbury Christ Church University, having previously worked in mental health research and psychological support roles.
+I received my Doctorate in Clinical Psychology from Canterbury Christ Church University, having previously worked in mental health research and psychological support roles.
 Post-qualification I specialised further in